ekjotkaursault/Login_Register/README.md

 In order to make the webpage appear cleaner and more contemporary, I also employed a few fonts.
 This was primarily done for presentational reasons, making sure that the register and login pages not only functioned but also looked good.
 I imported React icons and framer motion for this purpose.

+### For Test 1 part 2

+ Discussion Board - Test 1 Part 2

+This project was created as part of **Test 1 - Part 2** for my Web Development course.
+The objective was to reuse the Discussion Board code and add **Like/Dislike functionality**.

+## 🚀 Features
+- Signup and Login with MongoDB
+- Discussion Board with sample posts
+- Each post has:
+  - 👍 Like button (+1)
+  - 👎 Dislike button (-1)
+  - Count displayed between Like/Dislike
+  - User feedback (e.g., "Ekjot liked this 👍")
+- Responsive UI with Bootstrap
+- Animations using Framer Motion

+I also used **YouTube tutorials** for education and direction in order to gain a better understanding of how to handle MongoDB, style the components, and integrate React with backend APIs.
+Beside this , if i encounter some errors like "extra bracket () or semicolon;" it was automatically suggested by vscode to correct the mistake.